Deals Counterparts

 Deal Analysis

-• Deutsche Offshore Schifffahrt (DO) initiated construction of four C-CSOVs.
+• Deutsche Offshore Schifffahrt (DO) is developing a new fleet of four C-CSOVs.

-• CSSC Huangpu Wenchong Shipyard in China is the builder.
+• Construction is underway at CSSC Huangpu Wenchong Shipyard in Guangzhou, China.

 Source Intelligence